Godfrey2712/docker-ci-changes/README.md

 * 1.0.9: Updated to PHP 7.4.11, Alpine 3.11, Node JS 10.22.1, NPM 6.14.6, Composer 2.0.2, SASS 4.14.1, php_codesniffer 3.5.5, php-compatibility 9.3.5, wpcs 2.1.1, phpcodesniffer-composer-installer 0.7.0, phpcs-variable-analysis 2.8.3
 * 1.1.0: php_codesniffer 3.5.8, wpcs 2.3.0, phpcs-variable-analysis 2.9.0
 * 1.2.0: Bigger Vewrsion update as this is now updateds for Gulp 4.
 Also updated Node to 12.20.1
+* 1.3.0: Updated from PHP 7.4 to PHP 8 with alpine 3.13.
+THis also has updated Node, NPM and CI Pckages